open-telemetry/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

 - `metric` (optional): Configuration for sending metrics to Cloud Monitoring.
   - `prefix` (default = `workload.googleapis.com`): The prefix to add to metrics.
   - `endpoint` (default = monitoring.googleapis.com): Endpoint where metric data is going to be sent to.
+  - `compression` (optional): Compression format for Metrics gRPC requests.
+Supported values: [`gzip`].
+Defaults to no compression.
+  - `grpc_pool_size` (optional): Sets the size of the connection pool in the GCP client.
+Defaults to a single connection.
-  - `use_insecure` (default = false): If true, use gRPC as their communication transport.
+  - `use_insecure` (default = false): If true, disables gRPC client transport security.
 Only has effect if Endpoint is not "".
   - `known_domains` (default = [googleapis.com, kubernetes.io, istio.io, knative.dev]): If a metric belongs to one of these domains it does not get a prefix.
   - `skip_create_descriptor` (default = false): If set to true, do not send metric descriptors to GCM.
   - `instrumentation_library_labels` (default = true): If true, set the instrumentation_source and instrumentation_version labels.